 There are no changes to the Company's shareholding interest in any subsidiary during the year.
 Also, no entity was incorporated.
+However, the business of Dangote Cement Ghana Limited was transferred to Dangote Takoradi Cement Production Limited.

 18.7 Significant restrictions